Dooders/.github/profile/README.md

 Want to learn more?
 - General goals for the project, or goals for technical, artistic, or philosophical dimensions
 - The ethical considerations.
 - How you can contribute.
+Even if you can't code, or want to learn how to.
 - Learn more about the project foundations like Agency, Complexity and Simplicity, The Agent vs Arena relationship, etc.
 - Explore the subprojects: